-The types of fiber used in today's wall-to-wall carpet includes nylon, polyester, triexta, olefin or polypropylene, wool, acrylic, cotton, rayon.
-Each fiber's characteristic sets it apart from the others.
+The types of fiber used in today’s wall-to-wall carpet include nylon, polyester, triexta, olefin or polypropylene, wool, acrylic, cotton, and rayon.
+Each fiber’s characteristic sets it apart from the others.

 Because it is strong, easy to dye and readily available, it is the most commonly used fiber in carpets.
 A very strong carpet fiber, if there are heavy traffic areas, nylon carpeting is a recommendation.
-There are Stainmaster and Wear Dated nylon carpets.
-Stainmaster and Wear Dated are triloble (cross grain magnified picture looks like a clover leaf) fibers, with fluorocarbon added for stain resistance.
-Recent studies by chemical engineers regarding Nylon 6,6 and Nylon 6 suggests the difference between the two have little to do with the carpet's overall performance and suggests that carpet construction is more important than fiber.
+There are Stainmaster and Wear-Dated nylon carpets.
+Stainmaster and Wear-Dated are triloble (cross grain magnified picture looks like a clover leaf) fibers, with fluorocarbon added for stain resistance.
+Recent studies by chemical engineers regarding Nylon 6,6 and Nylon 6 suggest the difference between the two has little to do with the carpet’s overall performance and suggests that carpet construction is more important than fiber.
 If a super tightly twisted, medium dense carpet, multicolored to help hide traffic and soil, and looks good for years carpet is purchased, and the fiber is nylon, it will last even longer.

 New Soft Nylons

-"Soft nylons" are the newest thing on the market today.
-It has been around a long time but is more expensive due to how much of the fiber goes into the carpet to give the carpet a good feel (or hand).
-The fiber's soft feel is due to its super small diameter.
+“Soft nylons” are the newest thing on the market today.
+It has been around for a long time but is more expensive due to how much of the fiber goes into the carpet to give the carpet a good feel (or hand).
+The fiber’s soft feel is due to its super small diameter.
 You can think of it like baby hair versus coarse hair or like gauges of wire.
 Small gauge wire has a smaller diameter than larger gauge wire.
-The same applies to nylon fiber, but instead the term "denier" is used.
-New soft feeling nylons are made from very fine denier fiber.
-These new nylons go under brand names such as Tactesse, Luxurelle (Invista), DuraSoft (Mohawk) or Anso Caress (Shaw Industries).
-It may be more expensive but as long as you purchase one well constructed, you will love it.
+The same applies to nylon fiber, but instead the term “denier” is used.
+New soft-feeling nylons are made from very fine denier fiber.
+These new nylons go under brand names such as Tactesse, Luxurelle (Invista), DuraSoft (Mohawk), or Anso Caress (Shaw Industries).
+It may be more expensive but as long as you purchase one well-constructed, you will love it.

 Though it has a long chemical name, Polyethylene Terephthalate, it is in the class of fibers known as polyesters.
-It has a natural and permanent stain resistance, is stronger than old polyester, and has better abrasion resistance.
-The fiber is made form PET chips, some which is a product of recycled plastic containers.
-It is also called 'pop bottle carpet'.
-Recycling doesn't affect the fiber's quality.
+It has natural and permanent stain resistance, is stronger than old polyester, and has better abrasion resistance.
+The fiber is made from PET chips, some of which are a product of recycled plastic containers.
+It is also called ‘pop bottle carpet’.
+Recycling doesn’t affect the fiber’s quality.
 This product has a higher melting point than the old polyester.
 This product can be a future fiber repeatedly recycled.

 Olefin or Polypropylene

 Wool is not a basic commodity carpet.
-It makes excellent Berber carpet, plush carpet and frieze carpet.
-Wool naturally resists general soiling, most stains and crushing, as well as being naturally resistant to fire.
+It makes excellent Berber carpets, plush carpets, and frieze carpets.
+Wool naturally resists general soiling, most stains, and crushing, as well as being naturally resistant to fire.
 Wool carpets with jute backing have a superior tuft bind.
-Its soft look and rich feel is unmatched by any man-made fiber, and is more affordable than most think.
-Wool carpeting is a long lasting luxury carpet.
+Its soft look and rich feel are unmatched by any man-made fiber and are more affordable than most think.
+Wool carpeting is a long-lasting luxury carpet.

-A long wearing fiber used in throw rugs and area rugs.
-Because of cotton's lack of crush resistance, not much is done to use cotton in broadloom carpeting.
+A long-wearing fiber is used in throw rugs and area rugs.
+Because of cotton’s lack of crush resistance, not much is done to use cotton in broadloom carpeting.
 Cotton flattens out faster than olefin, and it absorbs a great deal of moisture, making this fiber difficult to clean.